Myanmar junta cracks down on crowds defying protest ban - WTMJ

 The general’s remarks, which included encouragement for foreign investors, did nothing to assuage concern in the international community.

-New Zealand has suspended all military and high-level political contact with Myanmar, Foreign Minister Nanaia Mahuta announced Tuesday in Wellington, adding that any New Zealand aid should not go to Myanmar’s military government or benefit them.
+New Zealand suspended all military and high-level political contact with Myanmar, Foreign Minister Nanaia Mahuta announced Tuesday in Wellington, adding that any New Zealand aid should not go to or benefit Myanmar’s military government.

 “We do not recognize the legitimacy of the military-led government and we call on the military to immediately release all detained political leaders and restore civilian rule,” Mahuta said.
-She said New Zealand was also placing a travel ban on the military leaders and had joined other countries in calling for the special session of the U.N.
-Human Rights Council.
+New Zealand was also placing a travel ban on the military leaders.

 ——-